About the Artist

 Stefanie Lynn Hendra

-I am trying to reach out as well to those who have experienced similar turmoil.
+Digital photography is new to me, I was taught old school photography in the darkroom.
+What I have learned is digital photography is one more tool for expressing oneself in the arts.
 Art can be very therapeutic and it enlightens that you are not alone and you can overcome anything in this human condition.
-We are navigating through this life and sometimes you don’t know where you want to go.
-Or what the outcome is going to be.
+We are navigating through this life and sometimes you don’t know where you are on your journey and where you want to go.
 Try to accept, invite and embrace change.

 Fiber Artist Statement:

 I was exposed to fabric, fabric stores, craft stores, yarn, needles and thread at a early age.
 My mother would cross stitch, sew and crochet.

 I love the feel of fabrics, yarn, picking out sewing needles, picking out crochet hooks, knitting needles and designing quilts, making blankets and making fabric straw wreaths for comfort.
 It’s very nostalgic to me.
 Making protective masks during the pandemic made me realize I have been creating with my hands since early childhood and now being an adult, mother and wife and trying to find peace from the intensifying discord in our world.
 I continue to hone my skills and to hone my voice and allowing my hands to think and create.